 Are VPNs illegal in China?

 The use of unauthorized VPNs is prohibited in China.
 China has been tightening its grip on internet censorship and cracking down on VPNs that don’t comply with its regulations.
-So it’s best to get a reliable VPN for China before you travel.
+So, getting a reliable VPN for China before you travel there is best.
 State-approved VPNs like Shadowrocket are available in China, but the government will monitor your data through these.

 That said, there are no public reports of a tourist being fined or prosecuted for using a VPN in China.
 Be sure to research any VPN’s privacy policy thoroughly, though, and understand the risks before using it in China.